Short film: History

+Two-reel comedies and serials

 The year 1938 proved to be a turning point in the history of film comedies.
 Hal Roach, for example, had discontinued all short-subject production except Our Gang, which he finally sold to Metro-Goldwyn-Mayer in 1938.
-The Vitaphone studio, owned by Warner Bros., discontinued its own line of two-reel comedies in 1938; Educational Pictures did as much that same year, owing to its president Earle W. Hammons unsuccessfully entering the feature-film field.
+The Vitaphone studio, owned by Warner Bros., discontinued its own line of two-reel (20-minute) comedies in 1938; Educational Pictures did as much that same year, owing to its president Earle W. Hammons unsuccessfully entering the feature-film field.
 With these major comedy producers out of the running, Columbia Pictures actually expanded its own operations and launched a second two-reel-comedy unit in 1938.
-Columbia and RKO Radio Pictures kept making two-reel comedies into the 1950s.

-Theater managers found it easier and more convenient to fit shorter, one-reel (10-minute) subjects into their double-feature programs.
-In the live-action field, humorist Robert Benchley had been making short comedies since the dawn of sound; his various series for Fox, Vitaphone, MGM, and Paramount ran from 1928 to 1944.
-MGM's Pete Smith Specialties had been a standard "added attraction" in moviehouse programming since 1935 and lasted through 1955.
-RKO's Flicker Flashbacks revivals of silent films ran from 1943 to 1956, and Warner Bros.'
-Joe McDoakes comedies became a regular series in 1946 and lasted until 1956.
-By and large, however, the movies' one-reel subject of choice was the animated cartoon, produced by Walt Disney, Warner Bros., MGM, Paramount, Walter Lantz, Columbia, and Terrytoons.
+RKO Radio Pictures kept making new two-reel comedies until 1953.
+After the deaths of RKO's comedy perennials Edgar Kennedy and Leon Errol, RKO kept many of their respective shorts in circulation until these reissues were canceled at the end of December 1955.
+Columbia continued to produce new comedies and reissue old ones throughout the 1950s.

 One of the movies' oldest short-subject formats was the adventure serial, first established in 1912.
 A serial generally ran for 12 to 15 chapters, 15 to 20 minutes each.
 Every episode ended with the hero or heroine trapped in a life-threatening situation; audiences would have to return the following week to see the outcome.
 These "chapter plays" remained popular through the 1950s, although both Columbia and Republic Pictures were now making them as cheaply as possible, reusing action highlights from older serials and connecting them with a few new scenes showing identically dressed actors.
 Even after Republic quit making serials in 1955 and Columbia stopped in 1956, faithful audiences supported them and the studios re-released older serials through the mid-1960s.
 The 1964 revival of Columbia's Batman serial resulted in a media frenzy, spurring a new Batman TV series and a wave of Batman merchandise.

-With the rise of television, the commercial live-action short was virtually dead; most studios canceled their live-action series in 1956.
-Only The Three Stooges continued making two-reel comedies; their last was released in 1959.
-Short films had become a medium for student, independent, and specialty work.
+With the rise of television, the commercial live-action short was virtually dead; most studios discontinued their live-action series in 1956.
+Only The Three Stooges kept making two-reel comedies; their last was filmed in December 1957 and released in June 1959.